Jhowl/react-boilerplate/README.md

-# React Boilerplate
+## React Boilerplate
-A simple react boilerplate
+A clean react start project.

+---

-This boilerplate uses:
+## This Boilerplate uses:

-- SASS to css pre-processor
-- Eslint code standard
+- eslint
-- storybook to preview
+- storybook
-- Express

 ## Development

-- Run `yarn dev`, `yarn serve` to develop on `http://localhost:3000`
+- Run `yarn start` to develop on `http://localhost:8080`
-- Run `yarn build` for production build (files will be generated on `dist` directory)

-## Scripts

-- `yarn dev (or npm run dev)`: Starts the development
-- `yarn build (or npm run build)`: Build project to production
-- `yarn build:analyzer (or npm run build:analyzer)`: Build project to production and open bundle analyzer on `8888` port
-- `yarn start (or npm start)`: Start server on `http://localhost:5600` using `forever`
+- Run `yarn storybook` to start development with storybook on `http://localhost:9003`